tlevine/www.thomaslevine.com/content/!/socrata-analytics-api/index.md

 ---
-title: How to use Socrata's site analytics API.
+title: How to use Socrata's site analytics API
 description: Unofficial documentation of an unofficial Socrata API
 created_at: 2013-08-14
 kind: article